 What is a doula, and what are my qualifications?

 As a birth doula, I accompany women through pregnancy and in labor to help ensure a safe and satisfying birth experience.
-I am certified through DONA International, I’ve given birth three times, and I’ve worked professionally as a doula for over two years.
+I am certified through DONA International, I’ve given birth to two living daughters and have miscarried twice, and I’ve worked professionally as a doula for nearly three years.
 I continue to pursue additional training and education regarding best practices and evidence-based research in fields related to birth in order to remain up-to-date in the services I provide.

 I draw on my professional training, knowledge, and experience to provide emotional support, physical comfort, and help you to make informed decisions as they arise in labor.
 I can provide reassurance and perspective to you and your birth partner, make suggestions to help labor progress, and help with relaxation, soothing touch, positioning and other techniques for comfort.
 As your doula, I am working for you, not your caregiver or hospital.